Kingdom Come: Deliverance: Historical accuracy

 European media also responded to some aspects of the criticism.
-A commentator at the Czech newspaper Lidové noviny called the accusations "out of place" and claimed that most Europeans would respond that there were very few, if any, black people in early 15th-century central Bohemia.
+A commentator at the Czech newspaper Lidové noviny called the accusations "out of place" and claimed that most Europeans would respond that there were very few, if any, black people in early 15th-century Bohemia.
 The German magazine M!
-Games asked scholars at the Johannes Gutenberg University Mainz about the ethnic composition of 15th century Bohemia.
+Games asked scholars at the Johannes Gutenberg University Mainz about the ethnic composition of 15th-century Bohemia.
 They responded that dark-skinned Turkic peoples, like Cumans, would have been present in courtly settings but their presence in rural Bohemia is not known.

-Some publications have criticized the views held by the game's director Daniel Vávra, who supported GamerGate.
-They also criticized Vávra for wearing a shirt from the band Burzum, whose founder Varg Vikernes is a white supremacist and convicted murderer, while promoting the game at Gamescom in 2017.
-Vávra and Martin Klíma responded to the accusations in an interview, stating that Vávra might be a little "quick with words", apologizing for anyone who felt offended.
+Some publications have criticised the views held by the game's director Daniel Vávra, who supported GamerGate.
+Eurogamer criticised Vávra for wearing a shirt from the band Burzum while promoting the game at Gamescom in 2017.
+Vávra and Martin Klíma responded to the accusations in an interview, stating that Vávra might be a little "quick with words", apologising for anyone who felt offended.

 Klára Hübnerová, a history professor at Masaryk University, gave a lecture on the historical accuracy of Kingdom Come: Deliverance in late 2018.
-She criticized the game for inaccurately portraying the gender roles of the time and that the villainous depiction of Cumans was based on modern stereotypes, not historical sources.
+She criticised the game for inaccurately portraying the gender roles of the time and that the villainous depiction of Cumans was based on modern stereotypes, not historical sources.
 She also argued that the game distorted history through the lens of national myth, which cast historical figures as characters in the mythic origin of the Czech nation, resulting in the oafish portrayal of Wenceslaus IV and the cruel Sigismund.
 Joanna Nowak, the historical consultant for Warhorse Studios, also gave a presentation in the same lecture series in which she disclosed that the studio's goal was to make a "historically credible" game, but compromises and manipulations needed to be made to make the game fun.
 She downplayed the game's commitment to historical accuracy, stating "It's a game, it's not an open-air museum, it's not a medieval simulator!"
-Vávra posted a 2.5-hour video response to Hübnerová's lecture on YouTube in 2020, in which he criticized the methods of contemporary historians like Hübnerová.
-David Francis Wagner, of Heroine magazine, criticized both sides of the conflict—Hübnerová for her failure to play the game thoroughly, which led to some inaccurate statements, and Vávra for his inability to distinguish between biased and unbiased historical sources.
+Vávra posted a 2.5-hour video response to Hübnerová's lecture on YouTube in 2020, in which he criticised the methods of contemporary historians like Hübnerová.
+David Francis Wagner, of Heroine magazine, criticised both sides of the conflict—Hübnerová for her failure to play the game thoroughly, which led to some inaccurate statements, and Vávra for his inability to distinguish between biased and unbiased historical sources.
 Wagner observed the difference between Vávra's attitude on historical accuracy in a 2015 Polygon interview, where he was more open about the changes he made for the sake of the story and gameplay, compared to his uncompromising defense of accuracy in 2020.
 Vávra shared his video response on his Facebook page, which resulted in abuse, harassment, and violent threats against Hübnerová, which academics compared to the behavior of members of GamerGate.